The 40-Year-Old Virgin: Production

-Carell's chest was genuinely waxed for the film, with five cameras set up to capture the scene, which was done in one take.
-He insisted on having an actual wax, telling Apatow: "It won't be as funny if it's mocked up or if it's special effect.
+Carell's chest was genuinely waxed for the film, with five cameras set up to capture the scene in one take.
+He insisted on having an actual wax, telling Apatow: "It won't be as funny if it's mocked up or if it's a special effect.
 You have to see that this is really happening."
 Malco began to feel sick while watching the waxing and ran away from the set.
 According to Miki Mia, it took three or four hours to shoot the scene, and she requested that some of the chest hair be trimmed in advance to reduce Carell's pain.
-Mia noted that only "a tiny bit" was removed "so that it'll look great on camera".
+Mia noted that only "a tiny bit" was removed, so that it'll look great on camera.
 His chest was never fully waxed during the filming, and he shaved off all the hair after three weeks.
 After Carell blurted out Kelly Clarkson's name during the wax, Clarkson told Rogen in 2021 that it would be "literally the one thing people know me from" regardless of anything else she did.
-Rogen explained he came up with this idea while seeing her on television as he was compiling a list of "clean jokes" and "dirty jokes" to use in the scene.
+Rogen explained he came up with this idea while seeing her on TV as he was compiling a list of "clean jokes" and "dirty jokes" to use in the scene.